F2I-Consulting/fetpapi/README.md

 - (OPTIONALLY) OpenSSL : version 1.1 is known to work.
 - (OPTIONALLY) [FESAPI](https://github.com/F2I-Consulting/fesapi/releases) : All versions from version 2.7.0.0 should be ok.

-We advise you to install these third party libraries respectively into
-- fesapiEnv/dependencies/boost-particularVersion
-- fesapiEnv/dependencies/avro-particularVersion
 # Configure the build
 FETPAPI uses cmake as its build tool.
 A 3.12 version or later of cmake is required https://cmake.org/download/.
 We also recommend using cmake-gui (already included in the bin folder of the binary releases of cmake) which provides a graphical user interface on top of cmake.
 If you want to use cmake in command line, you would find example in [Github Actions file](./.github/workflows/github-actions.yml).
 Follow the below instructions :

-- yourPath/fesapiEnv/fetpapi defines where is the source code folder
+- yourPath/fetpapiEnv/fetpapi defines where is the source code folder
-- yourPath/fesapiEnv/build/theNameYouWant defines where to build the binaries
+- yourPath/fetpapiEnv/build/theNameYouWant defines where to build the binaries
 - Click on "Configure" button and select your favorite compiler : it will raise several errors.
 - give real path and files to the following cmake variables:
 	- BOOST